What is Seminar?

 Seminar presents the opportunity to view quilts from new perspectives, discuss aspects of women's and cultural history, learn the latest in documentation and research, as well as the chance to mingle with authors, quilters, teachers, and quilt community leaders.
 AQSG's Seminar guarantees a unique learning experience for everyone with a connection to quilts.

 Participants are responsible for making their own arrangements for accommodations during the Seminar.
-Hotel rooms are not included in the conference fee. *A block of guest rooms has been reserved at our Seminar site, the Francis Marion Hotel.
-Rates are $179 per room.
-To make a reservation, you can book online at or you can call (877) 756-2121.
+Hotel rooms are not included in the conference fee. *A block of guest rooms has been reserved at our Seminar site, the Tempe Mission Palms Hotel, Tempe Arizona.
+Rates are $129 per night.
+The group rate is offered 2 days prior and 2 days post Seminar, based on availablity.
+You can make a reservation by using the link https://gc.synxis.com/rez.aspx?Hotel=12318&Chain=5156&arrive=9/12/2016&depart=9/21/2016&adult=1&child=0&group=2TZ31X or by calling 1 (800) 547-8705.
 Mention that you are with the American Quilt Study Group Seminar when you book your room.
 If you are sharing a room, please give the hotel the name of your roommate and be sure to let them know at reservation time if you wish to be billed separately at check-out.

 - Pete & Linda Claussen

 - Marianne Fons in honor and recognition of Quilter Vonda Davis

 - The Robert & Ardis James Foundation